Frederick James (artist)

-Frederick E. James (1845 – 17 July 1907) was an American artist.
+Frederick E. James (c.
+1845 – 17 July 1907) was an American artist.
 He was noted for his depictions of 18th-century American life.

 James was born in Philadelphia, Pennsylvania.
 He trained first at the Pennsylvania Academy of the Fine Arts and later under the famed French artist Jean-Léon Gérôme.
 He died in Percé, Quebec, Canada.

 Portraits by him of Benjamin Franklin, Stephen Girard, and the Marquis de Lafayette hang in the Masonic Temple in Philadelphia.